ceresek/prints/things/ivar-holder-pictures/README.md

 # Printing

 Printed with PETG and a lot (8 ?) of perimeters for strength.
-Placed on the side and printed without supports.
+Placed on the side and printed with supports.

 # Copying